a-gupta123/monte-carlo-option-pricer/README.md

 - Monte Carlo estimates converge to the Black–Scholes price as the number of simulations increases
 - Antithetic variates significantly reduce estimator variance as shown by reduced standard error
-- Black–Scholes price consistently falls within Monte Carlo confidence bands for large \( N \)
+- Black–Scholes price consistently falls within Monte Carlo confidence bands for large $N$

 ---